 Most new day traders think of a breakout as a move to a new high or low on an intraday chart (such as a 1-minute or 5-minute chart) or when the price moves out of a well-defined price range.
 This is typically viewed as a trading opportunity: Buy when the price breaks higher, or sell when the price breaks lower.
 Sometimes this approach works, but often it won't.
 Trading breakouts of this type and in this way frustrates many traders.
 Here are three better ways to trade breakouts.

 Second-Chance Breakout Strategy

 One of the biggest problems with day trading breakouts is false breakouts.
 Trading false breakouts is a strategy on its own, which means false breakouts occur frequently.
 A false breakout occurs when the price moves beyond a level that makes you think a breakout is occurring, potentially getting you into a trade, but then the price moves in the opposite direction resulting in a loss.

-One way to avoid this not trade any breakouts.
+One way to avoid this is not trade any breakouts.
 Rather if the price is ranging, or moving within some other chart pattern, don't take action when a breakout occurs.
 This avoids the possibility of getting trapped in a false breakout.
-If the price does break out and continues to the run in the breakout direction, then you have a legitimate breakout.
+If the price does break out and continues to run in the breakout direction, then you have a legitimate breakout.
 After a legitimate breakout occurs the price will often pull back to the vicinity of the original breakout--not always but often.

 When the price pulls back to the original breakout point is when you take your trade.
 For example, if the price is ranging and then breaks higher, only go long when the price pulls back to the original breakout point.